 - Carry flashlights to see and be seen.

 - Use reflective tape or stickers on bags or costumes.

-- Use crosswalks and sidewalks.
+- Walk on sidewalks.
 If no sidewalks are available, walk facing traffic as far to the left as possible.

-- Costumes should not be so long that they are a tripping hazard.
+- Avoid costumes that are so long that they become a tripping hazard.